cyberconcepts/loops/xmlrpc/README.txt

 applied in an explicit assignment.

   >>> sorted(t['name'] for t in xrf.getConceptTypes())
-  [u'customer', u'domain', u'file', u'note', u'person', u'predicate', u'task', u'textdocument', u'topic', u'type']
+  [u'competence', u'customer', u'domain', u'file', u'note', u'person', u'predicate', u'task', u'textdocument', u'topic', u'training', u'type']
   >>> sorted(t['name'] for t in xrf.getPredicates())
-  [u'depends', u'knows', u'ownedby', u'provides', u'requires', u'standard']
+  [u'depends', u'issubtype', u'knows', u'ownedby', u'provides', u'requires', u'standard']

 We can also retrieve a certain object by its id or its name: